alicewanner/alicewanner.github.io/_pages/about.md

 About Me
 ---

-In Fall 2025, I will begin my PhD at the University of Michigan, joining the [Machine Learning for Data-Driven Decisions](https://wiens-group.engin.umich.edu/) lab led by Professor [Jenna Wiens](https://websites.umich.edu/~wiensj/).
-My research interests lie in machine learning for healthcare applications.
-I received my bachelor’s degree in Computer Science and Mathematics from the University of Virginia in May 2025.
+I am a first-year Computer Science and Engineering PhD student at the University of Michigan, in the [Machine Learning for Data-Driven Decisions](https://wiens-group.engin.umich.edu/) lab led by Professor [Jenna Wiens](https://websites.umich.edu/~wiensj/).
+My research focuses on machine learning for healthcare applications, and I am currently working on multimodal models for diagnostic tasks.
+I earned my bachelor’s degree in Computer Science and Mathematics from the University of Virginia in May 2025.
 Outside of research, I enjoy reading, hiking, and exploring local coffee shops.

 Recent News
 ---